Coronavirus Travel Rights

 If you're still allowed to travel but decide not to go, you've no automatic right to a refund

 If you are still permitted to go on your holiday under official restrictions and guidance, it's important to understand you don't have any automatic right to a refund if you choose not to go.
-This doesn't apply to UK holidays in the immediate future as holidays are either banned or advised against across the UK - but many may still be wondering about their rights on past trips or holidays planned for further in the future.

 If your holiday's still on or the hotel's still open, your refund rights will simply depend on the terms and conditions you agreed to when you booked.
 Of course, these may still let you cancel for free or move your trip, and some firms are also offering extra flexibility to all their customers at the moment due to coronavirus, so it's still worth checking what your options are.

 Travellers who've booked trips where multiple households are due to stay together have faced increasing restrictions in recent months.
 For example, in England the Government initially said a maximum of two households could go on holiday together, then introduced the "rule of six", which means if guests are from multiple households, only six can stay together in total.
-And of course now holidays are largely banned across the UK regardless of how many households were set to travel.
+And of course now holidays are largely banned across much of the UK regardless of how many households were set to travel.
 See the following government websites for the full details: England, Scotland, Wales and Northern Ireland.

 When we checked back in September, all the major UK firms we've spoken to said they would pay out – see more details in our Social gatherings of more than six banned – your refund rights MSE News story.